 Research suggests that the use of hangover products does not increase alcohol consumption (Mackus et al., 2017).
 The majority (i.e., 70%) of 471 individuals surveyed in this study reported that a hangover product would not encourage excessive alcohol consumption, as: 1) hangovers do not typically influence drinking behaviour; and 2) people understand that alcohol is a harmful substance.
 Reference: Mackus, M., van Schrojenstein Lantman, M., van de Loo, AJAE., Nutt, D., & Verster, J.C.
 (2017).
 An effective hangover treatment: Friend or foe?
 Drug Science, Policy and Law, 3, 1-7.

 Just like buying car insurance does not make you drive recklessly, taking Recoverthol does not promote reckless drinking.
 Sensible drinking behaviour is typically modelled by those who plan ahead for the next day.
-Take Recoverthol, drink responsibly and ensure that you are on you’re A-game the next day.
+Take Recoverthol and drink responsibly.
 If people drink heavily whilst taking Recoverthol, hangover symptoms may still occur.
 Consumers are always advised to drink responsibly and to avoid excessive alcohol consumption.

 Extensive research and surveys have shown that 6.5% of the population binge drink.
 Research suggests that the use of hangover products does not increase alcohol consumption (Mackus et al., 2017).
 The majority (i.e., 70%) of 471 individuals surveyed in this study reported that a hangover product would not encourage excessive alcohol consumption, as: 1) hangovers do not typically influence drinking behaviour; and 2) people understand that alcohol is a harmful substance1.